Sustainable Living

 Medley

-What they make: Sofas, sectionals, beds, and dining furniture Why they stand out: Every piece is made to order in California using FSC-certified alder wood frames, natural latex cushions, and GOTS-certified organic fabrics.
+What they make: Sofas, sectionals, beds, and dining furniture Why they stand out: Every piece is made to order in the USA — upholstery in California and North Carolina, wood furniture in California and Pennsylvania — using FSC-certified hardwood frames, natural latex or CertiPUR-US foam, and certified organic fabrics.
 No flame retardants, no formaldehyde, no polyurethane foam.
+Medley holds GOLS, CertiPUR-US, FSC, and GREENGUARD Gold certifications, publishes its certificate numbers, and backs frames with a lifetime warranty plus a 30-day in-home trial.
 Price range: Mid-to-high ($2,000–$6,000 for sofas) Best for: Living room seating where you want full-chain transparency

 Sabai